Cusped spaces and quasi-isometries of relatively hyperbolic groups: Conical limit points: equivalence of definitions

-\begin{defn}[Conical limit] Suppose $G$ has a convergence group action (not necessarily discrete) on $M$.
+\begin{defn}[Conical limit] Suppose $G$ has a convergence group action on $M$.
 A point $\zeta \in M$ is a \emph{conical limit point} if there exist a sequence $(g_i)$ in $G$ and a pair of points $\xi_0\ne\xi_1 \in M$ such that

 \end{defn}